-If you require any more information about the pace of our tours, please contact our reservations team who will be happy to answer your questions.
+If you require any more information about the pace or level of physical activity on our tours, please contact our reservations team who will be happy to answer your questions.

 JOINING YOUR TOUR:

 The tour is 18 days in duration including overnight international flights in both directions as this is the most likely flight option from Australia.
 Please note, some flights may depart and arrive on Day 2.